+When launching a podcast you must understand which podcast metrics and measurements align with your goals and how to leverage them to measure progress.
 Developing a branded podcast as part of your overall content marketing strategy is an effective way to accomplish several key objectives: for example, to increase brand awareness, to remain top of mind, and to solidify your company’s credentials as an authority in its field.
-You must determine which podcasting metrics align with your goals, and then leverage them to measure progress.

 In the information below, we’ll discuss some of the most common hard and soft metrics in the podcasting industry, and why you should (or shouldn’t) make them a priority when measuring results.

 By “hard” we mean “concrete, tangible.”
 These are the metrics by which most casual and entertainment-based podcasts are judged.
 They include:

 The total downloads metric enables you to gain an approximate idea of how large your audience is.
 Unfortunately, there are some complicating factors associated with this metric.
 For example, the total number of podcast downloads usually does not equal the total number of listeners because:

 - An individual listener may download the same episode on multiple devices.

 - That same listener may also replay the episode over and over again, which usually counts as multiple downloads.